 - Change calls from alloc and alloc_array to their C analogues.
 Use the xalloc library which defines xmalloc and xcalloc.
-These functions abort rather than returning NULL when no more memory is available. - Change @requires, @ensures, and @assert contracts into REQUIRES(), ENSURES(), and ASSERT() C contracts. - Whenever you are about to lose track of memory (for instance, an allocated list node when dequeuing an element), that memory must be freed. - Use type size_t instead of int for quantities that are supposed to be array (or queue) offsets; we'll use size_t instead of int for storing the size of the queue in C. Integers of type size_t are unsigned, so you don't need to check that they're non-negative. - Change array types like char[] to pointers char.
+These functions abort rather than returning NULL when no more memory is available. - Change @requires, @ensures, and @assert contracts into REQUIRES(), ENSURES(), and ASSERT() C contracts. - Whenever you are about to lose track of memory (for instance, an allocated list node when dequeuing an element), that memory must be freed. - Use type size_t instead of int for quantities that are supposed to be array (or queue) offsets; we'll use size_t instead of int for storing the size of the queue in C. Integers of type size_t are unsigned, so you shouldn't check that they're non-negative. - Change array types like char[] to pointers char.
 Be careful: this means that you now have to check that arrays are non-NULL!
-(Although you didn't use arrays in your queue implementation, you may need to be aware of this if you used arrays in any test code you wrote.)
+(Although you didn't use arrays in your queue implementation, you may need to be aware of this if you used arrays in any test code you wrote.) - Modify any print statements to use printf.
+See our guide to Printing in C on Piazza for more details.